ui5-community/bestofui5-website/README.md

 ### Deployment of Pull Requests to Azure Static Web Apps

 In order for contributors to better understand the impact of a pull request and to better test it, there is an option to deploy the changes of a pull request into a test environment, using [Azure Static Web Apps](https://azure.microsoft.com/en-en/services/app-service/static/#overview).
 This makes it easy to access and test the app.
+**For security reasons, this only works for pull requests from the `ui5-community` repo.**

 #### How To